vitalfadeev/SublimeDlangAutoImport/README.md

 { "keys": ["ctrl+shift+a"], "command": "dlang_auto_import" },
 ```

-You can also try it out immediately by choosing "Dlang: import ..." from the context menu or command pallete.
+You can also try it out immediately by choosing "D: import ..." from the context menu or command pallete.